All-Positive Dog Training Classes are a Scam

 7. Marker Training

-8. Clicker Training
+8. Positive Reinforcement Training (R+)

 In laymen's terms, marker training is a way to bridge the gap in time between the instant my dog does the right thing and the time it takes me to deliver a reward.

 Reward-based training is one of the most powerful systems of training dogs that I have seen in my 55 years of owning, breeding, and training working dogs.
 In its most basic form, it's a method of communication that is very clear to the dog.
-They learn the marker language quickly and when its done correctly, our dogs love training.
+They learn the marker language quickly and when it's done correctly, our dogs love training.

 In the 1990s, I was pretty vocal about how stupid I thought clicker training was.
-Boy was I dead wrong.
+Boy, was I dead wrong.
 Those comments were made from a position of ignorance and a lack of understanding.
 I didn't understand the details of how reward-based training worked nor did I know how it changed the relationship between my dogs and their outlook on training sessions.
 In 2003, I went to my first training seminar with Michael Ellis and was introduced to the concept.
-It only took one seminar for me to realize how stupid I had been and I was hooked.
+It only took one seminar for me to realize how stupid I had been, and I was hooked.

 The concept of markers can be applied to every level of animal training.
 It can be applied to 8-week-old puppies or 11-year-old rescue dogs.
-Because it is a purely positive method of training, its 100% non-confrontational which is why it can be a tool to work with dominant and aggressive dogs.
+Because it is a purely positive method of training, its 100% non-confrontational, which is why it can be a useful tool to work with dominant and aggressive dogs.
 This system builds or repairs the bond between handler and dog.

 We Are Not All-Positive Dog Trainers